wemakefuture/1saas-api-docu/api-documentation-1/platform.md

 # 🤩 Use Cases

-How to run Code in Integromat How to run Python or Javascript in Integromat, n8n and free in Zapier?
+How to run Code in Integromat How to run Python or Javascript in Make, n8n and free in Zapier?

 {% embed url="https://youtu.be/o3IolXO5Hwg" %}
 Run Code in Integromat, Zapier & N8N